The popularity of the USDA loan program is justifiably increasing by the day. And for all the right reasons.

 Well, if you’re marginally above the income limit, then some deductions, within USDA guidelines, could drop your household income below the limit.

-6. Deductions may be applicable for disability expenses.
+- 6. Deductions may apply to disability expenses.
 You’d have to complete a USDA Form RD1944-4 to verify disability or other evidence that supports disability claims for a member of the household.

 Maximum USDA Mortgage Loan Limits and Additional Qualifying Requirements